google.com, pub-6815237629569877, DIRECT, f08c47fec0942fa0

 "And in that day I will set apart the land of Goshen, in which My people dwell, that no swarms of flies shall be there, in order that you may know that I am the Lord in the midst of the land.
 I will make a difference between My people and your people.
 Tomorrow this sign shall be." -- Exodus 8:22,23

-Now I want you to know that I find the second half of what the Lord had to tell Moses very interesting, for we now find God once again taking things up another notch, when compared to the "judgment plagues" that He'd already brought against the Egyptian kingdom.
-Now the thing that I want you to notice, is how the Lord talks about limiting the plague to affect just the land that the Egyptians occupied and not the area where the Israelites dwelled at: "And in that day I will set apart the land of Goshen, in which My people dwell, that no swarms of flies shall be there."
+Now, the thing that I want you to notice is how the Lord talks about limiting the plague to affect just the land that the Egyptians occupied and not the area where the Israelites dwelled: "And in that day I will set apart the land of Goshen, in which My people dwell, that no swarms of flies shall be there."

 Bible Study Online

-Like I stated earlier, this part of God's statement is very intriguing, since one would have already assumed that the Israelites were already being exempted from the judgment process that was taking place against the Egyptians.
-After all, this is the main approach that most Bible teachers tend to take when this "recorded event" is being taught.
+As I stated earlier, this part of God's statement is intriguing, as one might have assumed that the Israelites were exempt from the judgment process being carried out against the Egyptians.
+After all, this is the primary approach that most Bible teachers tend to take when teaching this "recorded event."
 For one would just assume that God was already keeping the Israelites separate from the "judgment plagues."

 Bible Study Online

-First off, know that God is mentioning this "separation" at this time, in order to reveal, to the Israelites that there's something deeper, something more meaningful to what He was doing.
+First, know that God is mentioning this "separation" at this time to reveal to the Israelites that there's something deeper, something more meaningful to what He's doing.
 God wanted them to see that this "judgment process" was more than keeping His promise to Abraham.
 It was more than the Egyptians reaping what they had sown against Israel.
 He wanted the Israelites to know that the situation with the Egyptians had now turned personal.

-And of course it's easy for us to see how personal God is when it comes to those who are in His covenant, when it comes to those who have chosen to follow in His ways.
-For we must remember that God will always keep His promises, and it doesn't matter if those promises are old or new - know that God's Word will never expire.
+And, of course, it's easy for us to see how personal God is when it comes to those who are in His covenant when it comes to those who have chosen to follow in His ways.
+We must remember that God will always keep His promises, and it doesn't matter if those promises are old or new; know that God's Word will never expire.

 Bible Study Online

-And it helps tremendously that we have access to this Sacred Record - for it affords us the ability to see how God moved, and how He kept His promises through a 1600 year process.
-The Word of God also shows us a "record" of recorded prophecies that were foretold, and how those same prophecies were eventually fulfilled.
-Also keep in mind that the Israelites didn't have access to a Testament of such at this point in time.
-But know that they were still fortunate, for we now find God beginning to show them some things as He continues to deal with the Egyptians on their behalf.
+It helps tremendously that we have access to this Sacred Record, for it affords us the ability to see how God moved and how He kept His promises through a 1600-year process.
+The Word of God also shows us a "record" of recorded prophecies that were foretold and how those same prophecies were eventually fulfilled.
+Also, keep in mind that the Israelites didn't have access to a Testament of such at this point.
+But know that they were still fortunate, for we now find God beginning to reveal some things to them as He continues to deal with the Egyptians on their behalf.

-So this thing with the Egyptians is now personal and God will show Israel that as long as they remain obedient and in His covenant, He will always provide and protect them.
-And the same is true for us today, for we must know that God is the same, yesterday, today and forevermore.
-And since He did it for those who were in the Abrahamic Covenant, He will definitely do the same for us today, who are in His "New Covenant" that was made possible through the sacrifice and acceptance of the Lord Jesus Christ.
+So this thing with the Egyptians is now personal, and God will show Israel that as long as they remain obedient and in His covenant, He will always provide and protect them.
+And the same is true for us today, for we must know that God is the same yesterday, today, and forevermore.
+And since He did it for those who were in the Abrahamic Covenant, He will do the same for us today, who are in His "New Covenant" that was made possible through the sacrifice and acceptance of the Lord Jesus Christ.

 Bible Study Online

-But the "slaves of the world" simply don't understand this side of God - for they see a God that's: jealous, angry and vengeful.
-Know that it's hard for them to see the Lord for what He truly is, which is a loving, caring and protective God.
-And the reason why the "slaves of this world" view Him as such, is because they have given themselves over (sold their souls) to serving the world, instead of the "God" that has poured so much value and love into them as gifted individuals.
+But the "slaves of the world" simply don't understand this side of God, for they see a God that's jealous, angry, and vengeful.
+Know that it's hard for them to see the Lord for what He truly is, which is a loving, caring, and protective God.
+The reason why the "slaves of this world" view Him as such is that they have given themselves over (sold their souls) to serve the world instead of the "God" that has poured so much value and love into them as gifted individuals.

-And since the Word of God warns and teaches us to be set apart from the world they have chosen to serve - the "worldly slave" becomes offended by those who speak out against the things, and people that they're serving.
-So therefore, they now consider themselves the opposition against those who speak out against them, and if this, so happens to include the Almighty God as well - then so be it.
+And since the Word of God warns and teaches us to be set apart from the world they have chosen to serve the "worldly slave" becomes offended by those who speak out against the things and people that they're serving.
+Therefore, they now consider themselves the opposition against those who speak out against them, and if this so happens to include the Almighty God as well - then so be it.

-But understand it's no different from a person who has given their mind over (selling their soul) to making a living by breaking the law.
-For a person of such, would soon develop a disdain and arrogant attitude against those who have vowed to stop them (law enforcement), and because of this, they now consider anyone who stand against them, as the enemy.
+But understand it's no different from a person who has given their mind over (selling their soul) to make a living by breaking the law.
+For such individuals, this would soon develop into a disdainful and arrogant attitude against those who have vowed to stop them (law enforcement).
+Because of this, they now consider anyone who stands against them as the enemy.

 In the next Bible Study Online Article:

-Oh well, enough of my ranting - its time to move forward, and we will definitely move ahead in the next article.
-For we will discover that God will finally unleash this "plague of flies" upon Pharaoh and the Egyptians.
-So how will Pharaoh respond to this particular "plague?"
+Oh well, enough of my ranting - it's time to move forward, and we will move ahead in the following article, for we will discover that God will finally unleash this "plague of flies" upon Pharaoh and the Egyptians.
+So, how will Pharaoh respond to this particular "plague?"
 Will he ask Moses to pray for him again?
 Will he finally give in to Moses' demands?
-Will Pharaoh remain stubborn, prideful and steadfast in his pagan beliefs?
+Will Pharaoh remain stubborn, prideful, and steadfast in his pagan beliefs?

 May God blessings be upon you, and thank you for your support